Frequently Asked Questions

 Working in conjunction with a Research Ethics Board, the health researchers conducting the analysis and the Ontario Health Study will look at incidental research findings on a case-by-case basis to determine how they should be handled.

 - If a very serious condition is found during any of the blood tests, a healthcare professional will contact you.
 Very serious results in your long-term blood sugar level or complete blood cell count may necessitate additional tests.

 - You will be contacted using the phone number you provided on your consent form.

 LifeLabs® Medical Laboratory Services has numerous locations throughout Ontario.
-Once a participant is invited to give a blood sample and has completed the necessary online screening questionnaire and consent form, they may find their nearest LifeLabs® Medical Laboratory Services Patient Services Centre (http://www.lifelabs.com/Lifelabs_ON/locations/default.aspx) and book an appointment at their earliest convenience (https://booking.lifelabs.com/LLBooking/default.aspx/).
+Once you have completed the necessary online screening questionnaire and printed your requisition form, you may find their nearest LifeLabs® Medical Laboratory Services Patient Services Centre (http://www.lifelabs.com/Lifelabs_ON/locations/default.aspx) and book an appointment at your earliest convenience (https://booking.lifelabs.com/LLBooking/default.aspx/).
 For more information on how to book an appointment with LifeLabs® Medical Laboratory Services, click on the following link: http://www.lifelabs.com/Lifelabs_ON/Patients/Appointment_Info.asp or call LifeLabs® Medical Laboratory Services at 416-675-3637 or on their toll-free number at 1-877-849-3637, Monday to Friday, 7:00 a.m. to 7:00 p.m.

 - You will not be paid for your blood sample, and any costs that you may incur when visiting the medical laboratory will not be reimbursed.